-Note For basic instructions on backing up system files, refer to the system administration manual for your specific system, Chapter 6, "Managing and Maintaining Files and Devices" and fbackup(1m) in the HP-UX Reference.
+Note For basic instructions on backing up system files, refer to the System Administration Tasks manual, and fbackup(1M) in the HP-UX Reference.

 Orderly backup of files safeguards data against loss by archiving information that can be retrieved in case of system failure or user error.
 Be sure to establish a thorough set of procedures and adhere to them at all times.